Endokomuna: 1960s

 Fragment of the exhibition devoted to the events of the 1968 Polish political crisis at the POLIN Museum of the History of Polish Jews in Warsaw.

 The 1960s are considered to be a decade during which Endo-Communism became the de facto ruling ideology of the Polish People's Republic.
 Michael Steinlauf wrote that since "endokomuna" was no longer a faction but rather defined the character of the Polish communist rule, it can be used in reference to a specific period in the history of socialist Poland.
-This could have been observed in contemporary texts - in 1967, S.L.
+This could have been observed in contemporary texts - in January 1967, S.L.
 Shneiderman wrote that "the influence in the party and government of erstwhile followers of Endecja has grown to such an extent that liberal Poles are calling the present regime "Endokomuna" (Communism dominated by the Endecja)".
+The phenomenon of Endokomuna was also discussed in Polish émigré media, such as the French-based newspaper Paryska Kultura; its 1964 issue included a letter from a reader from New York City, Ludwik Słomiński, who argued that "claims that Poland is ruled by Endokomuna are, unfortunately, premature" and that "most Poles would return to their country tomorrow if that were the case".
+Słomiński lamented that Poland continues to be dominated by "Żydokomuna" instead.

 Already in 1960, the dominance of the Partisans became palpable and reported even by international media.
 In his memoirs, Jan Nowak-Jeziorański, the director of Radio Free Europe, wrote that in a conversation from 1960, Oskar R. Lange told him:

 You have fallen into a simplistic pattern of dividing the party into Natolin and the Puławy group.
 You are operating according to an outdated model of two warring factions.
 You fail to see that for four years there has been a conspiracy of people with roots in the People's Army guerrilla movement.
 They have their base in the security services.
 Their goal is to gradually seize power and the benefits that come with it.
 The partisans are more dangerous than the Stalinists, because after Bierut's death, the latter had no leader, while the former found a charismatic leader in Mieczysław Moczar.